Description

 | Bulk salad tray | Large shared serving area | Corrugated board | No internal insert | Catering tables and group self-service |

-Healthy meal brands need packaging that keeps ingredients protected while still sharing a clear visual message with customers.
-Many businesses work with Cardboard Boxes for Packaging when they want salad boxes that combine practical depth, viewing windows, and food-safe coatings in one system.
-Printed salad packaging lets a logo, short description, and simple icons sit on the same box that carries the meal.
-This helps people recognise their regular provider whether they are collecting lunch from a fridge, receiving a delivery, or unpacking at an event.
+Healthy meal brands need packaging that keeps ingredients protected while still sharing basic identification details with customers.
+Many businesses work with Cardboard Boxes for Packaging when they want salad boxes with practical depth, viewing windows, and food-safe coatings in one system.
+Printed salad packaging allows a logo, short description, and simple icons to be placed on the same box that carries the meal.
+This helps recipients identify the product in shared fridges, deliveries, or event setups.

 The same range can support fruit bowls, protein salads, vegetable mixes, cold pasta dishes, and kit-style combinations inside a consistent graphic layout.
-Multilayer capacity allows greens, grains, and toppings to sit in their own areas so textures do not blend too quickly before serving.
-Printed zones make space for ingredient notes, dietary symbols, and contact details without overwhelming the food itself.
-Because cardboard salad boxes empty store flat, brands that rely heavily on print can hold stock for campaigns or recurring orders without filling every spare corner with bulky packaging.
+Multi-layer capacity allows greens, grains, and toppings to sit in separate areas so textures do not blend too quickly before serving.
+Printed zones provide room for ingredient notes, dietary symbols, and contact details in a structured way.
+Because cardboard salad boxes store flat when empty, printed stock can be stored for recurring orders without taking up large storage space.

-- Displays clear logos and colours across lid and side panels
+- Displays logos and colours across lid and side panels

-- Builds a recognisable look for very different salad and bowl recipes
+- Keeps a consistent look across different salad and bowl recipes

-- Aligns with corporate or event branding when required
+- Aligns with corporate or event identifiers when required

-- Supports strong presentation in chilled cabinets and grab-and-go areas
+- Works with chilled cabinets and grab-and-go areas

-- Provides discreet space for QR codes, offers, or contact details
+- Provides space for QR codes or contact details

-- Set up a lid layout that works for all current and future SKUs
+- Set up a lid layout that can be used across current and future SKUs

-- Reserve the central area of the lid for the logo and main brand elements
+- Reserve the central area of the lid for the main brand elements

 - Use side bands for flavour names, dietary tags, and small icons

-- Keep the base lightly branded to avoid visual overload
+- Keep the base lightly marked to avoid visual overload

-- Colour-code by range, such as high-protein, plant-based, or children’s options
+- Use range colour cues, such as high-protein, plant-based, or children’s options

-- Check that text and icons remain easy to read under retail lighting
+- Check that text and icons remain readable under retail lighting

-- Refresh small graphic touches seasonally while keeping the core design steady
+- Refresh small graphic elements seasonally while keeping the core layout

 |---|---|---|---|---|